-for Behavioral Pain Management
+for Chronic Pain Rehabilitation

 The Lemons Center’s highly-personalized client care works very well in tandem with the traditional Medical Model approach.
 When pain has persisted long after the expected healing time it is considered to be chronic.
 Chronic pain does not respond to the same treatments that alleviate acute pain and a different approach is necessary.
 Chronic pain effects every part of someone's life, physically, mentally, emotionally, and spiritually.
 Chronic pain management requires a holistic approach.